ashvardanian/SimSIMD/python/README.md

 # NumKong for Python

-NumKong for Python is the broadest high-level SDK in the project.
+NumKong for Python is the main high-level SDK in the project.
 It targets the gap between `numpy` and low-level native kernels: you keep buffer-protocol interoperability and shape-aware outputs, but you stop giving up mixed precision, widened accumulators, packed reuse, and backend-specific optimizations every time you leave `float64`.
 It combines NumPy-friendly buffers with native mixed-precision kernels, zero-copy tensor views, packed and symmetric matrix operations, sparse helpers, geometric mesh alignment, and MaxSim.
 The API feels NumPy-shaped with familiar scalar, batched, and all-pairs entrypoints, while `Tensor` keeps shape, dtype, and strides visible through a memoryview-backed container.